farukyucel5/SwaggerApiTestingWithCsharpAndRestsharp/README.md

 *SwaggerApiTestProject only includes the SwaggerTestClass,which I made all the api test methods

-2.To be able to integrate these two projects with each other, I added the ApiTestProject as a project refrence for  SwaggerApiTestProject.
+2.To be able to integrate these two projects with each other, I added the ApiTestProject as a project reference for  SwaggerApiTestProject.

 *if you would like to run the tests, kindly open the SwaggerTestClass in SwaggerApiTestProject.